 However self-criticism can be taken too far, and that is the aspect of self-criticism that receives the most attention.
 Self-criticism becomes harmful when you think you are all wrong and don’t see any positivity in yourself.
 Once a person has gotten to a stage in self-criticism where they don’t see any positive thing about themselves, they are incapacitated and won’t work out or even attempt any improvement.

 This level of self-criticism leads to low self-esteem, poor self-image, depression, and other ills to mental well-being.
 But the presence of this level of self-criticism doesn’t make it all bad.
-Self-criticism can still be done healthily without messing things up, and it is still beneficial.
-That is constructive self-criticism.
+Self-criticism can still be done healthily without messing things up, and it is still beneficial

-True self-esteem is when an individual value themselves just as they actually worth.
+True self-esteem is when an individual values themselves based on their true worth.
 It is neither a high or low self-esteem, but knowing and accepting your true worth.

 Several benefits come from holding true self-esteem, one of which is mental peace.
 Although the extreme of self-criticism brings depressing thoughts, doing it healthily brings a deep sense of security that you are truly what you think you are and there are no uncertainties that will come because of a false belief you have about yourself.